It's Easter, Charlie Brown

 That's right, Charlie Brown.

-He was; He's really God, so He was telling the truth about going to prepare
+Since Jesus is really alive, that means that He's really who He said He was; He's really God, so He was telling the truth about going to prepare a place for us.

 So, since Jesus lives, I do too.